neptune-mutual-blue/protocol/docs/CoverUtilV1.md

 Returns the total liquidity commited/under active protection.
  If the cover is a diversified pool, you must a provide product key.
  Simply put, commitments are the "totalSupply" of cxTokens that haven't yet expired.
- Note that cxTokens can be precise to 18 decimal places.
+ Note that cxTokens are precise to 18 decimal places.
  If the protocol's stablecoin has a different precision, you must tell this function explicitly when you call it.